 There was homemade vanilla extract in a sweet little burlap bag too, all carefully bubble wrapped.
 It was genuine and generous, much like Ashlae herself.
 It was an instance of honest kindness that made me excited for the world at large.
 I always feel good to be right here, but this reminded me of the islands of sanity that do exist in this bizarre, but still big and beautiful, world.

 I can get caught up in the mire of the crazy a bit and in turn, can be the worst at responding to things in a general way.
 Comments on the blog, social media things, invitations to whatever, personal emails, calling people back etc etc. I’m a talk-it-out-in-the-real kind of gal for the most part, so it just takes me a bit longer to completely sort the right response most times.
 In this instance, cake was a natural approach.
 It’s my way of reflecting that kindness back at a few more people.
 Easy chocolate cake sweetness for all :)

-humble chocolate loaf cake + biscoff glaze
+vegan chocolate cake + biscoff glaze recipe

 barely adapted from The Post Punk Kitchen

 serves: makes 1 regulation loaf-sized cake